scafi/scafi/README.md

 //  from previous computations, sensor data, and exports from neighbours.
 // The export is a tree-like data structure that contains all the information needed
 //  for coordinating with neighbours.
-It also contains the output of the computation. object MyAggregateProgram extends AggregateProgram {
+It also contains the output of the computation. object MyAggregateProgram extends AggregateProgram with StandardSensorNames{
   // Main program expression driving the ensemble
   // This is run in a loop for each agent
   // According to this expression, coordination messages are automatically generated